ghsaboias/news.fasttakeoff.org/README.md

 #### Brazil News Display

-The Brazil News section provides AI-generated summaries of Brazilian news, with features for historical tracking and comparison:
+The Brazil section provides AI-generated summaries of Brazilian news, with features for historical tracking, topic selection, and comparison:

-- **Main View (`/brazil-news`)**: Shows the latest AI-generated summary of Brazilian news, with a dropdown selector for accessing historical summaries.
+- **Main View (`/brazil`)**: Shows the latest AI-generated summary of Brazilian news, with a dropdown selector for accessing historical summaries and tabs for topic selection (e.g., Giro Geral, Mercado).
 - **Summary Display**: Each summary is presented in a well-formatted markdown view that includes:
   - Key points and highlights from Brazilian news
   - Proper formatting for bullet points and sections